K-Gowri/simple_notepad/README.md

 # simple_notepad

-I created a simpler notepad using JavaScript and ReactJS.
+Created a simpler notepad using JavaScript and ReactJS.